 - Carle: Currently the lactation department is providing phone visits.

-10. Current visitor policies at the local hospitals as of 4/6/20:
+12. Current visitor policies at the local hospitals since 7/20/20:

 - Currently in-person education classes are suspended at both OSF and Carle Foundation Hospital.
-The website above has comprehensive education materials for childbirth education.

-13. Testing for COVID-19 prior to admission:
+15. Testing for COVID prior to admission: